5 - 11 August is Dental Health Week

 Maintaining good oral hygiene habits can have a positive impact on the health of your mouth and can reduce the impact of oral diseases on other chronic conditions.

-Tips for good oral health!
+Tips for looking after your gums & good oral health!

 Which tips can you incorporate into your daily routines to improve your oral health?